justenwalker/goodwill/README.md

 # Goodwill

 Goodwill is a plugin for [Walmart Labs Concord](https://concord.walmartlabs.com/).
-It provides a way to write tasks on Go by providing a bridge to the Java runtime over GRPC.
+It provides a way to write tasks in Go by providing a bridge to the Java runtime over GRPC.

 ## Quick Start